maxgfaraday/clj-dnssrv/README.md

 ## License

-Copyright © 2014 Lauri Pesonen
+Copyright © The 6th Column Project

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.